hl7au/au-fhir-childhealth/input/pagecontent/profiles-cdhr.md

 * [Parental Observation](StructureDefinition-ncdhc-bundle-parental-observation-document.html) - Details related to the observations as entered by the parents.
 * [Consumer Entered Milestones](StructureDefinition-ncdhc-bundle-consumer-entered-milestone-document.html) - Details related to the milestones achieved by the child.
 * [Family History and Risk Factor Consumer Entered](StructureDefinition-ncdhc-bundle-fh-rf-consumer-entered-document.html) - Details related to risk factors and family history as entered by the consumer.
+* [Parental Observation](StructureDefinition-ncdhc-bundle-parental-observation-document.html) - Observation details about the child as entered by the parent or care giver.
+* [Consumer Entered Encounter](StructureDefinition-ncdhc-bundle-consumer-entered-encounter-document.html) - Clinical Encounter details about the child as entered by the parent or care giver.